Run PWM regression on a sample of the data

 sample_fracis NULL.- parallel

-set_parallelto set the number of cores to use.- match_with_db
+set_parallelto set the number of cores.- match_with_db

 - final_metric